 So far, we’ve been talking a lot about inbound customer acquisition platforms.
 There’s absolutely nothing wrong with outbound marketing.
 If advertising has proven to be successful in your industry, then here are some options that will help drive traffic to your landing page.

 AdWords: AdWords allows you to choose between display ads and search ads.
 Display ads often are referred to as banner ads.
 They’re graphical and are among the most popular types of ads.
 They’ll appear on relevant websites.
 Search ads are what you see beside your Google search results.
 You can bid based on search keywords.
 Both of these are incredibly popular, and can be quite successful if you can maintain a good quality score and have a strategic keyword plan.
-Use the Google Keyword Tool to help you find quality keywords.
+Use the Google Keyword Planner to help you find quality keywords.

 Facebook Ads: Facebook Ads can be used to promote your Facebook page, of course.
 But they also can be used to promote landing pages outside of Facebook.
 The one disadvantage when using Facebook Ads is that the restrictions on ad art, copy, and URLs are plentiful.
 But if you can navigate the Facebook Ads rules, this is a great PPC option.
 Note that the image you select will have a huge impact on the success of your ad.
 Try to choose something oddball, something that will make Facebook users stop and think, “What’s that an ad for?”